Spectacular Retreat Overlooking Caspian Lake, Private Dock

 Built as their dream house by the friends Stegner describes, a retired professor & wife, the house sits atop Greensboro's Baker Hill with a 180-degree view over the village and 700-acre Lake Caspian, one of Vermont's most pristine lakes.
 The 80-acre property adjoins The Nature Conservancy's 256-acre Barr Hill Preserve, offering miles of hiking trails and picnic sites with sightings of wildlife and views spanning the Green Mountains of Vermont and White Mountains of New Hampshire.
 Biking is another popular activity.

 Both the main house and guesthouse are closed for the winter, Oct.
-15-May 15.
+17-May 15.

 Greensboro is a preeminently rural community in Orleans County, one of three that make up Vermont's fabled Northeast Kingdom.
 The village has several dairy farms as well as fields and forests conserved by The Nature Conservancy, the Vermont Land Trust and the Greensboro Land Trust.
-Greensboro has a richly stocked general store (Willeys), and a country club with tennis and golf that nonmembers can access for daily fees (mvcc).
-A nearby gourmet restaurant is available (Claire's/Hardwick).
+Greensboro has a richly stocked general store (Willeys), and a country club with tennis and golf that nonmembers can access for daily fees (MVCC).
+Several restaurants are nearby in the town of Hardwick (Positive Pie, Village Diner, Yummy Wok, House of Pizza).
 The village and hinterland offer picturesque drives over back-country roads beside rivers, lakes and hills.

 Amenities: Large fireplace, phone, broadband internet, fully equipped kitchen and laundry except no dishwasher.
 Extensive library.
 Linens provided.
 Charcoal grill.
 Garden chairs.
 No smoking, please.